elastic/elasticsearch-hadoop/repository-hdfs/README.md

 The HDFS Snapshot/Restore plugin has been [_moved_](https://github.com/elastic/elasticsearch/issues/15191) into Elasticsearch proper.
 When upgrading, please keep in mind that the `light` and `1.x` versions are no longer supported in 5.x.

 More information can be found [here](https://www.elastic.co/guide/en/elasticsearch/plugins/master/repository-hdfs.html).
+For feature requests or bugs regarding the Repository HDFS plugin, please open an issue in the [Elasticsearch repository](https://github.com/elastic/elasticsearch/issues) with the ":Plugin Repository HDFS" tag.

 ## ES-Hadoop 2.x instructions below